Property Settlement Lawyers Adelaide

 An agreement will only be binding if formalised by way of Consent Orders or a Financial Agreement; anything less will not be binding and can be replaced by a later Order of the Court.

-Armour Allen Lawyers have a dedicated and experienced team of family lawyers.
+Armour Allen Lawyers have a dedicated and experienced team of property settlement lawyers.
 We can assist you in achieving the best possible property settlement and ensure that your property settlement is legally binding, giving you the long term protection you need.